sbkapelner/patent_guidebook/index.md

 - Office Action Response = $3,000 - $3,200 (for experienced attorney)
     - If you are going to exceed this ask the billing attorney permission to bill more.
     - If you are the billing attorney, confer with the client.

 ***

+# Filing
+## Office Action Responses
+1. Login to Patent Center
+2. Select existing submissings
+3. Select upload documents
+4. Upload in PDF a MIcrosoft Print to PDF
+5. If you already paid the fee select skip paying fees

+***